Quantifying the performance of approximate teleportation and quantum error correction via symmetric

 Finally, we can impose an additional non-signaling constraint on two-PPT-extendible superchannels, such that the extension of its corresponding bipartite channel is non-signaling from Alice to both Bobs.
 The additional constraint on the Choi operator $\Gamma_{CB_{1}B_{2}AD_{1}D_{2}}^{\mathcal{M} }$ of the extension channel $\mathcal{M}_{CB_{1}B_{2}\rightarrow AD_{1}D_{2}}$ is as follows:

-Every LOCR superchannel is non-signaling and two-PPT-extendible, and this fact plays an important role in our analysis of approximate quantum error correction.
-In more detail, we obtain our tightest bound on the error of approximate quantum error correction by relaxing the set of LOCR\ superchannels to the set of non-signaling and two-PPT-extendible superchannels.
-We note here that this approach was already considered in \cite{BBFS21}, and our main contribution is to employ covariance symmetries of the identity channel to reduce the complexity of the SDPs from that work.
+Every LOCR superchannel is non-signaling and two-PPT-extendible, which follows from definitions and the form of the corresponding bipartite channel in \eqref{eq:LOCR_superchannel_bipartite_rep}.
+This fact plays an important role in our analysis of approximate quantum error correction.
+In more detail, we obtain our tightest lower bound on the simulation error of approximate quantum error correction by relaxing the set of LOCR\ superchannels to the set of non-signaling and two-PPT-extendible superchannels.
+We note here that this approach was already considered in \cite{BBFS21}, and our main contribution here is to employ unitary covariance symmetry of the identity channel to reduce the complexity of the SDPs from that work.